 Factors to consider when choosing an insurance policy

 “Seniors, like any other traveller, should consider covering themselves for the range of travel and activities they are undertaking both domestically and abroad,” Canstar’s Group Manager of Research and Ratings Mitch Watson said.

 “Seniors may have a heightened need for medical cover – not only for potential accidents, but also to cover them for any ill-health experienced while travelling.”

 When it comes to choosing a suitable policy, Mr Watson said seniors should consider paying close attention to what cover was included for any pre-existing conditions they may have and to make sure they disclose them at the time of purchase.

-“If you’re unsure on what cover is included you can refer to the Product Disclosure Statement, or for further clarification, speak to a representative from the insurer,” said Mitch.
+“If you’re unsure on what cover is included you can refer to the Product Disclosure Statement, or for further clarification, speak to a representative from the insurer,” said Mr Watson.